Carnagion/dissertation/diss/diss.typ

 == Problem Instances

-// TODO: Check if University of Bologna should be cited The performance of both the branch-and-bound program and CPLEX model is illustrated here using complex real-world problem instances from a single day of departure operations at London Heathrow as well as benchmark problem instances from Milan Airport.
+// TODO: Check if Heathrow or University of Bologna should be cited The performance of both the branch-and-bound program and CPLEX model is illustrated here using complex real-world problem instances from a single day of departure operations at London Heathrow -- whose characteristics are summarized in @heathrow-instances -- as well as benchmark problem instances from Milan Airport.
 The latter were obtained from the University of Bologna Operations Research Group's freely accessible #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[online library of instances].

+#let heathrow-instances = {
+    let heathrow-instances = csv("results/heathrow-instances.csv")

+    let headers = heathrow-instances.first()
+    let data = heathrow-instances.slice(1)

+    table(
+        columns: headers.len(),
+        table.header(..headers),
+        ..data.flatten(),
+    )
+}

+#figure(
+    heathrow-instances,
+    caption: [
+        Overview of problem instances from London Heathrow ],
+) <heathrow-instances>

 #todo("Write more about problem instances if necessary")